sigmaema/CeskySyntax/README.md

 # CeskySyntax - Tool for Programming in the Czech Language

-## This is a project intended for Czech-speaking users who are fed up with anglicisms and abbreviations that make no sense.
+### This is a project intended for Czech-speaking users who are fed up with anglicisms and abbreviations that make no sense.
 I am introducing a completely new programming language that uses C++ syntax, with the difference that it uses exclusively Czech expressions (except for necessary punctuation).
 Google Translate (© Google Translate) was used for the translation, so please direct any complaints to © Google LLC.

-This project is a source-to-source compiler (transpiler):
+This project is a source-to-source compiler (transpiler)

-It also includes a simple editor to simplify working with code, its compilation and execution In simple terms:
+It also includes a simple editor to simplify working with code, its compilation and execution

+In simple terms:
 1. Reads code written in a custom language
 2. Translates it to valid C++